Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Motor_23CL.md

 | **Temperature monitoring** | 1x on-board thermistor and processor temperature available for temperature monitoring. ||||||
 | **Closed loop control monitoring** | Real-time performance of the closed loop control data is available for local action or remote monitoring ||||||

+^1^ Special order lengths - contact Duet3D for more details.
-^1^ In open loop mode up to 256 microstepping can be configured
+^2^ In open loop mode up to 256 microstepping can be configured

 ## Firmware notes